-&lt;sup>1 David Theriault Testimony
+1 David Theriault Testimony

-&lt;sup>2 Rhonda Kitter Testimony; Ex.
+2 Rhonda Kitter Testimony; Ex.
 11.

-$^3$ Ex V
+3 Ex.
+V.

-&lt;sup>4 Kitter Testimony; Ex.
+4 Kitter Testimony; Ex.
 3 at 3.

-&lt;sup>5 Kitter Testimony
+5 Kitter Testimony

-&lt;sup>7 Kitter Testimony; Ex.
+7 Kitter Testimony; Ex.
 3 at 15.

-&lt;sup>9 Kitter Testimony; Ex.
+9 Kitter Testimony; Ex.
 V.

 At the time of the District's request, the Trust was structured such that the Chair of the Trust was the president of NEA-Alaska's board of directors, the vice president of NEA-Alaska was the secretary and treasurer of the Trust.
-The president and vice president appointed a third trustee who was required to be either a member or employee of NEA-AK and a participant in one of the Trust's health insurance programs.
-The remaining four board members had to be elected by all members of the trust and be an NEA-Alaska member or a participating local bargaining unit member and a participating member of the Trust.
+12 The president and vice president appointed a third trustee who was required to be either a member or employee of NEA-Alaska, and a participant in one of the Trust's health insurance programs.
+13 The remaining four board members had to be elected by all members of the trust and be an NEA-Alaska member or a participating local bargaining unit member and a participating member of the Trust.
+14

 The Trust provides data to the school districts by plan design.
-The Trust contracts out to Employee Benefit Management Services, their third party administrator, who provides the Trust with rate recommendations including recommendations for stop-loss coverage, and it has access to all of the trust's entire claims data, benefit structures, benefit plan designs, census data information, and stop-loss policy limits so that the consultant can make recommendations to the Trust on premium structures for the Trust's clients.
+15 The Trust contracts out to its consultant, Employee Benefit Management Services, their third party administrator, who provides the Trust with rate recommendations including recommendations for stop-loss coverage, and it has access to all of the trust's entire claims data, benefit structures, benefit plan designs, census data information, and stop-loss policy limits so that the consultant can make recommendations to the Trust on premium structures for the Trust's clients.
+16

-Only the trustees and employees of the Trust see information from the consultant.
-Kitter testified at the hearing that NEA-Alaska does not have access to claims data and she is not aware that the issue of NEA-Alaska accessing the claims data has ever been discussed.
-Although there is no written policy in place which states whether the information is to be reviewed by NEA-Alaska, it is Kitter's experience, having worked for the Trust for twenty years, that the information is not provided to NEA-Alaska.
-Subsequent to the District's request for claims data, a written board policy was adopted, memorializing the board's usual practice not to disclose the data.
+Only the trustees and employees of the Trust see information from the consultant.17 Kitter testified at the hearing that NEA-Alaska does not have access to claims data and she is not aware that the issue of NEA-Alaska accessing the claims data has ever been discussed.18 Although there is no written policy in place which states whether the information is to be reviewed by NEA-Alaska, it is Kitter's experience, having worked for the Trust for twenty years, that the information is not provided to NEA-Alaska.19 Subsequent to the District's request for claims data, a written board policy was adopted, memorializing the board's usual practice not to disclose the data.20

-Trustees are not HIPAA or PHI authorized, so they only see the minimum amount of information needed to conduct business, including the reports produced by the third-party administrator, and not underlying claims data.
-Access to protected health information is limited to Kitter and her staff.
-Groups the Trust insures receive only census data specific to their specific group.
-Claims data is distinct from census data; the Trust will not release claims data to anyone, including the group that is insured, if it requests the data.
+Trustees are not HIPAA21 or PHI22 authorized, so they only see the minimum amount of information needed to conduct business, including the reports produced by the third-party administrator, and not underlying claims data.23 Access to protected health information is limited to Kitter and her staff.24 Groups the Trust insures receive only census data specific to their specific group.25 Claims data is distinct from census data; the Trust will not release claims data to anyone, including the group that is insured, if it requests the data.26 of record letter.27 This is because the Trust provides pooling ratings and rates are not determined by an individual group's experience.28 Thus a group's premiums are not based on the group's highs and lows, but are pooled with the larger group because they do not individually rate.29 Different and more detailed information is available from groups seeking to join the trust who were previously self-insured; they are able to provide the data because they have carried the full risk of covering their group so they have all of their own data.30